-NOTE 2: Figure 6.1.2-1 shows an example of UPF with Nupf service.
+NOTE 2: Figure 6.1.1-1 shows an example of UPF with Nupf service.
 In the context of this solution the UPF is in the role of consumer of NRF services, i.e. this solution is about how UPF can register its NF profile in NRF with related Nupf service information and does not describe services provided by the UPF itself.

-6.1.3 Procedures
+6.1.2 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.

-6.1.3.1 UPF Event Exposure service Registration
+6.1.2.1 UPF Event Exposure service Registration